tschuehly/htmx-spring-workshop/docs/lab-2-introducing-spring-viewcomponent.md

 ```
 {% endcode %}

-We add a static import to the `UserManagement` class.\
+We add a static import to the `UserManagementComponent` class.\
 The `param` is a `UserManagementContext` as we put all variables into this record.

 Now we will create a separate component for the table.